ImVexed/muon/README.md

 ----

 `Muon` is a lightweight alternative to Electron written in Golang in about ~300 LoC, using Ultralight instead of Chromium.
-[Ultralight](https://ultralig.ht/) is a cross-platform WebKit rewrite using the GPU to target embeded desktop applications that resulted in a fast, lightweight, and low-memory HTML UI solution that blends the power of Chromium with the small footprint of Native UI.
+[Ultralight](https://ultralig.ht/) is a cross-platform WebKit rewrite using the GPU to target embedded desktop applications that resulted in a fast, lightweight, and low-memory HTML UI solution that blends the power of Chromium with the small footprint of Native UI.

 # Features